Technology for a Better World

 Research Focus:

 We then conducted a 1.5-year longitudinal analysis, collecting user data and observation as these domain experts integrated the tools into their daily work.
-This long-term perspective allowed us to identify emergent collaborative strategies and evolving needs, which were further validated through 12 follow-up interviews and user log analysis.
+This long-term perspective allowed us to identify nuanced human-AI collaboration patterns and pragmatic adaptation strategies, where artists confronted the AI's limitations, informing the precise design requirements for the next-generation tool.

 Key findings include: